Jerry Haatrecht

+Career

-Both Jerry and Winnie Haatrecht were known as talented youth players and were always playing at the Balboa Square in Amsterdam with their buddies Ruud Gullit and Frank Rijkaard.
-All four joined the youth squads of AFC Ajax and became part of a high quality group of players, where players such as Wim Kieft, Marco van Basten, Gerald Vanenburg, Sonny Silooy and John Bosman were also their teammates.
+Both Jerry and Winnie Haatrecht often played at the Balboa Square in Amsterdam with Ruud Gullit and Frank Rijkaard.
+All four joined the AFC Ajax youth squad, playing alongside players such as Wim Kieft, Marco van Basten, Gerald Vanenburg, Sonny Silooy and John Bosman.

 Jerry and Winnie were not able to get a professional contract at Ajax and both left the club for a club in other regions of the Netherlands.
 Winnie signed for Willem II Tilburg, while Jerry moved to Cambuur Leeuwarden.
 Jerry was not successful in professional football, and decided to move to the amateur divisions and served several teams (DRC Durgerdam and Rood Wit A) before joining VV Neerlandia '31.
 Before the start of the 1989-90 season he switched to yet another amateur team, when he signed a new contract for FC Sloterplas.

 Brother Winnie, at that time playing for SC Heerenveen was invited by Sonny Hasnoe, the founder of the Colourful 11 to be part of the team and travel to Suriname to play in the "Boxel Kleurrijk Tournament" with three Surinamese teams.
 However Winnie withdrew from the squad close to the deadline and as a result Jerry was asked to join the team instead of Winnie, which he immediately accepted.
 The Surinam Airways Flight PY764 crashed during approach to Paramaribo-Zanderij International Airport, killing 176 of the 187 on board, including Haatrecht, making it the worst ever aviation disaster in Suriname's history.
 Among the dead were a total of 15 members of the Colourful 11, only three of them survived.
 The crash and the appearance of both Gullit and Rijkaard at his funeral made Jerry Haatrecht a well known footballer worldwide.

 Winnie Haatrecht was shocked by the disaster and his brother's death.
 He decided it was better to move from all the media attention and signed a contract in the Swiss second division.